Puerto Baquerizo Moreno

 Puerto Chino Beach

-A bit farther away from town, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
-The trail to get there is through prickly pear cactus where warblers, mockingbirds, and finches are easily spotted.
+A bit farther away from Puerto Baquerizo Moreno, reached by bike or taxi, you will find Puerto Chino, a favorite haunt of locals.
+The trail to get there is through prickly pear cactus where warblers, mockingbirds, and Galapagos finches are easily spotted.
 The secluded bay beach is home to sea lions, and there is a trail that takes you to higher ground where blue-footed boobies and sometimes tortoises meander.

-On the western side of the island, along a 45-minute trail from Tijeretas Hill, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
+On the western side of the island, along a 45-minute trail from Tijeretas Hill lookout platform, you can find this horseshoe-shaped cove with a white sandy beach and shallow water that’s great for snorkeling.
 Sea lions, frigate birds & sea turtles are often found here, and sometimes blue-footed boobies too.

 The restaurants in San Cristobal put a new spin on gastronomy.
 There are burger bars and pizza joints, seafood spots and hip hangouts, and cafes and sandwich counters that check all the boxes for most appetites.
 Many are found along the waterfront on Charles Darwin Avenue.